Jestre/dockerfiles/weechat-matrix/README.md

 Forked from: [jkaberg](https://github.com/jkaberg/dockerfiles)

 This is an automatically built Alpine Docker image for WeeChat which includes Lua and Lua-cjson so that it will support [torhve's weechat-matrix script](https://github.com/torhve/weechat-matrix-protocol-script).
-It will rebuild everytime there is a new release on [Github](https://github.com/weechat/weechat/releases) or when the [base image](https://hub.docker.com/_/alpine/) gets updated.
+It will (not yet) rebuild everytime there is a new release on [Github](https://github.com/weechat/weechat/releases), but will when the [base image](https://hub.docker.com/_/alpine/) gets updated.

 To run it simply use ```docker run```: